 I do not particularly like these.
 I know, they are relatively inexpensive, easy to come by, easy to install, etc. However, a shipping container was not designed to house a transmitter, they have certain drawbacks.
 These are, in no particular order:

 - Air conditioning.
-Using a traditional Bard type equipment shelter HVAC unit requires cutting through a lot of fairly heavy gauge steel.
-What’s more, the steel walls are uneven, requiring filler.
+Using a traditional Bard-type equipment shelter HVAC unit requires cutting through a lot of fairly heavy gauge steel.
+What’s more, the steel walls are uneven, requiring a filler.

 - They are not very tall.
 Mounting overhead equipment can be problematic as one does not want to drill through the top of the container.
 Crosswise unistrut is one solution, but it lowers the overhead considerably.

 - Electrical work is slightly more dangerous.
 Doing any kind of electrical work, troubleshooting, repairs, etc is a little more nerve-racking when everywhere around you is a metal surface at ground potential.